-Get fiber from vegetables, grains, nuts and seeds, these are my favourite.
+Great sources of fiber are vegetables, grains, nuts and seeds.
 I love CHIA SEEDS, they are high in calcium and fiber!

 2. Fluid (pressure and lubrication) – Our bodies are 80% water.
 Water is the universal solvent so it moves and cleanses things.
 Ideally, each day you want to consume 30ml/kg (or 2.2 lbs) of body weight.
 More if you are exercising.